 The Common Reporting Standard (CRS) has been an extremely useful mechanism for tax authorities to share information about taxpayers on an annual basis.
 It is difficult to envisage what additional data might be required from FI's to help establish a taxpayer’s tax position.
 Additionally, how will HMRC judge what is reasonably required for another jurisdiction to establish the tax position, or how will they check that all domestic powers have been exhausted, without a detailed understanding of each jurisdiction’s rules and procedures?

-It is therefore a worrying development that HMRC might opt to bypass this system using the intended powers and go to the FI direct, in some instances, without the taxpayer knowing.
+It is therefore a worrying development that HMRC will have the means to bypass this system using the intended powers and go to the FI direct, in some instances, without the taxpayer knowing.
 The taxpayer will then be reliant on the FI to argue on their behalf that the information is not reasonably required in instances where HMRC is overstepping the mark and requesting data that it is not entitled to.
-Unfortunately, FIs are unlikely to argue whether the FIN includes reasonable requests, as the sole concern of the FI’s legal department will be the receipt of a legal notice and how they will comply.
+Unfortunately, FI’s are unlikely to argue whether the FIN includes reasonable requests, as the sole concern of the FI’s legal department will be the receipt of a legal notice and how they will comply.

-Clearly, it will be some time before the draft legislation comes into force and it remains to be seen how the new powers will be used.
-However, FI's should take time to familiarise themselves with the rules and put procedures in place to ensure FIN's have been properly issued, otherwise FIs leave themselves open to legal claims from disgruntled taxpayers.
-HMRC frequently push the boundaries of what can be demanded so FI's might want to think about taking advice from an independent specialist in this area of tax on the merits of the data being requested given the potential for future challenge if data is handed over which could have validly been resisted.
+There is still some time before the draft legislation comes into force and it remains to be seen how the new powers will be used.
+However, FIs should take time to familiarise themselves with the rules and put procedures in place to ensure FINs have been properly issued, otherwise FIs leave themselves open to legal claims from disgruntled taxpayers.
+HMRC frequently push the boundaries of what can be demanded so FIs might want to think about taking advice from an independent specialist in this area of tax on the merits of the data being requested given the potential for future challenge if data is handed over which could have validly been resisted.